jacobvinoo/my-portfolio/README.md

-# my-portfolio
+# Vinoo's Portfolio
-My portfolio of applications
+My portfolio of applications for all initiatives